RaghavanK/capstone-assignment/README.md

 #### Results
 What did your research find?
+ANXIETY, YELLOW_FINGERS, SWALLOWING DIFFICULTY parameters have strong correlation and gives good model predictions

 #### Next steps
 What suggestions do you have for next steps?
+We need to future construct more models to validate and improve on baseline model

 #### Outline of project